Complex systems — made simpler.

 Shipping to learn

-This project reinforced that good UX leadership is less about perfect solutions and more about making the right decisions at the right moment.
+This project reinforced that good UX leadership depends on making the right decisions at the right moment, especially under delivery constraints.

 Designing MyRLR meant working within fixed timelines, pre-defined organizational constraints, and a distributed team setup.
 To support early delivery, the UX process was intentionally adapted to the team’s sprint cadence, prioritizing just-enough discovery, fast iteration, and continuous feedback over linear phases.